nyusterndatabootcamp/book/py-fun2.md

 ```
 Think about that for a minute and evaluate it piece by piece. `1>0` returns `True` and `not True` is false.
 Additionally, remind yourself that spaces don't matter in Python expressions.

 We can do the same thing with variables.
 Suppose we want to compare the values of variables `x` and `y`.
 Which one is bigger?
-To see how this works, we run the code
+To see how this works, we run the code:

 ```python
 x = 2*3